ioccc-src/winner/2001/kev/README.md

 NOTE: each player's paddle is at the bottom and the opponent at the top.

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) slowed down the ball just a tad as it went too fast for the speed at which the paddles move even when holding down the movement keys.
 If you need to change the speed you can reconfigure it like (say for over a network and not the same host):

 ```sh
 make clobber SPEED=50 all # default value which is very fast